 Torrent users may also want to activate the Internet kill switch.
 You also have a number of protocols to choose from.
 The client defaulted to IKEV which provides a good mix of security and speed.
 I tested the service using the UDP for the best speeds.
 OpenVPN UDP is a good choice.
 You can also choose OpenVPN TCP, L2TP, or IKEv2.

 Want to decide which applications use the VPN?
 If so you can enable the split tunneling feature.
 This will allow you to set the exact apps that will pass through the secure tunnel.
 This can be quite useful for those who want to use a VPN to secure a specific program without impacting the performance of other online activities.
 I don’t use split tunneling as I want my connection fully secured when using a VPN but its nice to know the option is there.

 My experience with Ivacy was mixed.
 As I mentioned earlier in the review, the default server was slow.
 Changing server locations helped performance but the network was still slower than others I use on a daily basis.
 The VPN also dropped a few times during my testing.
 Those problems were distracting but once I changed server locations and protocols the experience was much better.
 I recommend testing several servers to find the best speed and reliability.
 Don’t assume it will be the closest location.

 The Ivacy team has put together a nice, affordable VPN.
-While I wouldn’t pay $11.99 a month for the service, even with the issues it was still well worth the 24 month price of $1.66 a month.
-I won’t use Ivacy as my primary VPN but it’s nice to have a backup.
-If you are looking for a VPN that will minimize your speed loss and stay connected for hours then Ivacy is not be the best option.
-However, if you want a VPN for occasional use with advanced features like split tunneling and Internet kill switch then Ivacy is good choice.
+While I wouldn’t pay $9.95 a month for the service, it is well worth the 60 month price of $1.16 a month.
+I don’t use Ivacy as my primary VPN but it’s nice to have a backup.
+If you are looking for a VPN that will minimize your speed loss and stay connected for hours then I suggest you thoroughly test the Ivacy servers you plan to use.
+The advanced features like split tunneling and Internet kill switch also make Ivacy is good choice.